whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 Through my nature connection practices, I learned so many ways each creature contributes to the web of life, but I had never wondered what _my_ contribution could be.
 No one had ever told me this before, but I learned that each human also has sacred gifts to give -- just like all the animals and plants.
 It only makes sense, since we are divine creatures like everything else in Creation.

 Once again, every single healthy culture I studied recognized this to be true.
 Tony Ten Fingers described a Lakota phrase, "mitakuye oyasin," loosely meaning "everything is my relative."
-Ten Fingers' elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."
-Nancy Basket described the traditional Cherokee understanding: "Each lifetime you come with a medicine, a purpose that only you can get done.
+Ten Fingers' elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."[xxx-kamana 3 nat|burning desire heart] Nancy Basket described the traditional Cherokee understanding: "Each lifetime you come with a medicine, a purpose that only you can get done.
 If you don't get it done, it won't get done.
 That's how important each person is.
-What is it that you love to do?"
+What is it that you love to do?"[xxx-basket interview]

 Just like everybody else, you have sacred gifts, a life purpose, a way you can make the world a better place -- _and only you can do it!_ All of Creation is simply divine creatures giving their sacred gifts.
 Thus the second core spiritual practice is to _cultivate and give your sacred gifts_ too.